-We provide our clients with structured, interactive, hands-on philanthropic programs and workshops that are fun, thought-provoking and educational.
+The Legacy Philanthropy Group provides our clients with structured, interactive, hands-on philanthropic coaching and workshops that are fun, thought-provoking and educational.

-Jay Weisman is a Chartered Advisor in Philanthropy® (CAP®) and the founder and principal of Legacy Philanthropy Group.
+Jay is a Chartered Advisor in Philanthropy® (CAP®) and the founder of Legacy Philanthropy Group.

 Mark gained his Chartered Advisor in Philanthropy® from the American College of Finance, and Leadership Coaching Certification from Georgetown University.
 He is a Professional Certified Coach (PCC) with the International Coaching Federation.

 This unique combination of philanthropy advising and professional coaching skills fuels his active practice in both philanthropy coaching and nonprofit leadership coaching; working with individuals, families, teams, and coaching groups.
 His writings have been featured on The Motley Fool website, The Chronicle of Philanthropy, The Council on Foundations website, and Sojourner’s Magazine.